wintersys-projects/adt-build-machine-scripts/doco/Tutorials/vultr/buildmachine-expedited.md

 >     1. Select which template you want debian 10 (or later) or ubuntu 20.04 (or later)
 >     2. Select which region you want to deploy to, for example, london
 >     3. Select instance size "1GB" for example
->     4. Attach your SSH KEY
+>     4. Add the machine to a VPC called "adt-vpc" in your current region
->     5. In the "User Data" area of your VPC machine, paste the entire script that you were left with from 4.
+>     5. In the "User Data" area of your machine, paste the entire script that you were left with from 4.
 >     6. Click Create and wait for your machine to build
 >     7. Once the machine has built, go to "networking" -> "firewalls" and select "adt-build-machine" firewall and add your new droplet to the firewall